Syra Madad

+Madad provides advisory expertise to prominent national and global organizations, including the U.S. National Science Advisory Board for Biosecurity (NSABB), the Forum on Microbial Threats at the National Academies of Sciences, Engineering, and Medicine, and the World Health Organization’s technical advisory group on responsible life sciences and dual-use research.

+Madad has been recognized for her leadership and contributions to health security and infectious disease preparedness.
+She was named to Fortune’s prestigious 40 Under 40 list and honored by Crain’s New York Business as one of the Most Notable in Health Care.

 Early life and education

 Madad was born in the United States.
 Her family is of Pakistani background.
 Her mother and father married and then immigrated to the United States from Pakistan; her mother, Rehana Sikandar, was 18 at the time.
 Madad's interest in public health and infectious disease began at a young age, including after she saw the 1995 film Outbreak.

 In 2008, Madad received a B.S. in Psychology from the University of Maryland, College Park.
 In 2010, she received a master's degree in Biotechnology with a concentration in Biodefense and Biosecurity, also from the University of Maryland, College Park.
 In 2014, Madad received an DHSc degree in health science with a concentration in Global Health from Nova Southeastern University.